saiichihashimoto/react-router-html-webpack-plugin/README.md

 You can pass a hash of configuration options to ReactRouterHtmlWebpackPlugin, exactly like [HTML Webpack Plugin][html-webpack-plugin-configuration-url].
 Allowed values are the same except for some differences:

 - `routes`: The routes file to generate routes from.
-Defaults to `routes.js`.
+Defaults to `null`.
+Ignores routes and acts exactly like [HTML Webpack Plugin][html-webpack-plugin-url] when `null`.
 - `filename`: For each route, the file to write the HTML to.
 Defaults to `['[route].html', '[route]/index.html']`.
 An array of strings writes to each file.
 For example:
     - With the default configuration, matching `foo/bar` writes to both `<output.path>/foo/bar.html` and `<output.path>/foo/bar/index.html`
   - In the case of the base route (ie `/`), this value will make assumptions to produce sane values.
 For example: